llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !6 = distinct !DILifetime(object: !5, location: !DIExpr(DIOpReferrer(i32)))
 ```

-## Example of further decomposition of an already SRoA'd variable
+## Further Decomposition Of An Already SRoA'd Variable

 An example to demonstrate the "shallow update" property is to take the above
 IR: